S. S. Rajamouli: 2001–2008: Film debut and breakthrough

 In 2001, Raghavendra Rao offered Rajamouli the chance to direct a feature film for his production house titled, Student No: 1, which the latter accepted.
 Raghavendra Rao provided the screenplay in addition to supervising the direction.
 Rajamouli later regretted not working for a longer time as an assistant director.
 "When I made my first film Student No: 1, I didn't know how to use a crane because I never used a crane while I was doing my TV serial."
-Student No:1 was a coming of age romantic action film and was the second film of Jr. NTR in a lead role.
-Rajamouli would go onto collaborate with Jr. NTR in three more films.
-Released on 27 September 2001, the film marked the official debut of SS Rajamouli as a director; the film went on to become a critical and commercial success, and was Jr. NTR's first successful film.
+Student No:1 was a coming of age romantic action film and was the second film of NTR Jr. in a lead role.
+Rajamouli would go onto collaborate with NTR Jr. in three more films.
+Released on 27 September 2001, the film marked the official debut of SS Rajamouli as a director; the film went on to become a critical and commercial success, and was NTR Jr.'s first successful film.

-Rajamouli's second film was Simhadri (2003), again with Jr. NTR.
-After his first film, he realised that the kind of films he wanted to make had more drama and action, and so he made Simhadri, an action film.
+Rajamouli's second film was Simhadri (2003), again with NTR Jr. After his first film, he realised that the kind of films he wanted to make had more drama and action, and so he made Simhadri, an action film.
 It marked Rajamouli's first collaboration with his father Vijayendra Prasad who provided the story.
 Simhadri was also the first film penned by Rajamouli.
 The film emerged as a blockbuster and became one of the highest grossing Telugu films ever at the time.

 In the two-year gap between Student No.1 and Simhadri, Rajamouli planned his first mythological film with Malayalam actor Mohanlal, but the film eventually got shelved.
 In 2015, Assistant art director Manu Jagath, who later worked as the art director for Baahubali, released several sketches he had drawn for the shelved Mohanlal project.
 During the same period he was also supposed to direct a fantasy film with Prakash Kovelamudi as the lead but the film was shelved due to financial reasons.